Oliver McCall

 Oliver McCall (born April 21, 1965) is an American professional boxer who began competing professionally in 1985.
-A veteran of the sport for almost four decades, he is best known for winning the WBC heavyweight title in 1994 by scoring an upset knockout victory over Lennox Lewis.
+A veteran of the sport for over four decades, he is best known for winning the WBC heavyweight title in 1994 by scoring an upset knockout victory over Lennox Lewis.
 The next year he defended the title against Larry Holmes before losing it to Frank Bruno.
-McCall is also known for an infamous in-ring mental breakdown during his 1997 rematch with Lewis.
+McCall is known for an infamous in-ring mental breakdown during his 1997 rematch with Lewis.
 McCall's son, Elijah, is also a heavyweight professional boxer.
-McCall is known for having never been knocked down in any of his 78 professional bouts and possessed one of the most durable chins of his time.
+McCall is famous for having never been knocked down in any of his 78 professional bouts.

 Early life

 Born in Chicago, McCall moved to live with his mother in Racine, Wisconsin and attended William Horlick High School, before transferring to Washington Park High School.
 McCall was also a talented high school basketball player.
 In 1981, however, McCall moved back to Chicago where he pursued boxing and won two Chicago Golden Gloves titles.

 Oliver McCall married Alethia McCall on December 18, 1984.
 They shared 7 children together: Tawanna, Shirley, Natasha, Elijah, Jeneva, Mikail, and Oliver jr.